ClickHouse/ClickHouse/docs/en/getting-started/example-datasets/laion.md

 The [Laion-400M dataset](https://laion.ai/blog/laion-400-open-dataset/) contains 400 million images with English image captions.
 Laion nowadays provides [an even larger dataset](https://laion.ai/blog/laion-5b/) but working with it will be similar.

-The dataset contains the image URL, embeddings for both the image and the image caption, a similarity score betwen the image and the image caption, as well as metadata, e.g. the image width/height, the licence and a NSFW flag.
+The dataset contains the image URL, embeddings for both the image and the image caption, a similarity score between the image and the image caption, as well as metadata, e.g. the image width/height, the licence and a NSFW flag.
 We can use the dataset to demonstrate [approximate nearest neighbor search](../../engines/table-engines/mergetree-family/annindexes.md) in ClickHouse.

 ## Data preparation